The Mark of Zorro chapter 8 Don Carlos plays a game

 Now one hand came from beneath the cloak, and it held a pistol.
 Doña Catalina shrieked and fainted, and Señorita Lolita cowered in her chair.

 “Doubly a scoundrel, since you frighten women!”
-Don exclaimed angrily.
+Don Carlos exclaimed angrily.
 “Since it is death to refuse, you may have meat and drink.
 But I ask you to be enough to allow me to remove my wife to another room and call a native woman to care for her.”

 “By all means,” Señor said.
 “But the señorita remains here as hostage for your good conduct and return.”